National Cancer Institute scientist joins Providence, honored nationally for unique and promising Immunotherapy research

 “Providence gave me an outstanding opportunity and support to develop my adoptive T-cell therapy program,” Tran said.
 “The research and clinical teams here have a highly diverse set of immunotherapy expertise that will complement and synergize with my program.
 I’m very excited and honored to work with all of the talented and motivated individuals at Providence who have the common goal of eradicating cancer.”

-Tran joins a Providence Cancer Center research team of nearly 100, led by Dr. Urba, which is focused on, and internationally known for, advancing immunotherapy research and treatments.
+Tran joins a Providence Cancer Institute research team of nearly 100, led by Dr. Urba, which is focused on, and internationally known for, advancing immunotherapy research and treatments.

 Tran received his Ph.D. in biochemistry from the University of Victoria, Canada.
 He then spent the next six years as a Postdoctoral Fellow and Research Fellow at the National Institutes of Health, mentored by Steven A. Rosenberg, M.D., Ph.D., a pioneer and international leader in cancer immunotherapy.